Michelle F. Moseley Counseling

 In some religious or faith-based spaces, mental health is a taboo topic.
 Leaders may teach that those who truly believe and are committed to their faith will not experience things like anxiety, depression, or grief.
 Participants in some religious spaces are forbidden to seek mental health care outside their group; possibly even told that mental health professionals are evil.
 This can cause both leaders and participants to feel shame for any struggles they may have and to suffer in silence.

 Some religious belief systems and/or leaders give very little thought to mental health.
-An encouraging statement or a quote from scripture may be offered when someone is struggling.
-Yet, there isn’t an understanding of mental health concerns or mental wellness.
+Someone who is struggling may be presented with an encouraging statement or a quote from Scripture.
+Yet, there isn’t a substantial understanding of mental health concerns or mental wellness.
 It’s just not on the radar.

 Some faith-based spaces recognize that their beliefs are not in conflict with mental health awareness and seek qualified support when mental health concerns arise.
 The leaders in these spaces may speak about mental health from their platforms.
 They may have additional training in supporting the mental health of those they lead.
-These leaders may even be acutely aware of where they lack knowledge and/or skills related to recognizing and supporting the mental health of both themselves and those within their space.
+These leaders may even be acutely aware of where they lack knowledge or skills related to recognizing and supporting the mental health of both themselves and those within their space.
+They also know how to make a referral to a licensed mental health professional when needed.

 Why Mental Health Matters in Religious Spaces